-Look no further than Camu Camu – This Amazonian berry has approximately 460x more vitamin C than an orange.
+Look no further than natural Camu Camu – This Amazonian berry has approximately 460x more vitamin C than an orange.
 I add a tiny bit to my smoothies or take it with water, every other day.
-If you are in Australia, then go for Changing Habits Camu Camu – their site is well worth an explore.
-You will learn a lot.

 Metagenics do a high-potency vitamin C tablet or if you are like World-record-holder Lindsey Vonn, who states Vitamin C as her must-have supplement, you can also get them in a high-potency chewable gummy for adults!

-If you are keen to add collagen straight into your smoothies like many top athletes do for recovery (see big wave surfer Ian Walsh’s collagen smoothie recipe), then check out Great Lakes Collagen, full of protein and 19 amino acids.
+We recommend adding a collagen supplement to your smoothies as many top athletes do for recovery (see big wave surfer Ian Walsh’s collagen smoothie recipe).
+The top choice and recommendation of athletes and nutritionists worldwide is Great Lakes Collagen.
+Full of protein and 19 amino acids and also paleo-friendly and Keto diet certified.
 Many athletes take this supplement, including me.
 It was mentioned over-and-over again by top-performing athletes as a key supplement in Tim Ferris’s book Tools of Titans: The tactics, routines and habits of billionaires, icons, and World-class performers.
 I highly recommend reading this book.